 Qatar's Ambassador To Russian Federation Participates In GCC Ambassadors' Visit To Chechnya

+Grozny: Ambassador of the State of Qatar to the Russian Federation HE Sheikh Ahmed bin Nasser Al-Thani participated in the visit of the delegation of Their Excellencies the Ambassadors of the Gulf Cooperation Council (GCC) countries to the Chechen Republic.

-Head of the Chechen Republic Ramzan Kadyrov received the Ambassadors of the GCC countries, and the two sides reviewed the friendly relations between the GCC countries and the Russian Federation.
+Head of the Chechen Republic HE Ramzan Kadyrov received Their Excellencies the Ambassadors of the GCC countries, and the two sides reviewed the friendly relations between the GCC countries and the Russian Federation.

 Head of the Chechen Republic affirmed that the visit opens up promising new horizons for economic, trade and cultural cooperation between the two sides.